CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 * Warehousing,
 * Handing out regulations and
 * Maintenance contracts, maintenance intervals.
 In order to prevent the misuse of data, the deletion or destruction of resources must be regulated.
 In particular, the handling of waste paper is to be regulated.
 There must be appropriate disposal options for consumer goods with higher protection requirements, eg. B. so-called shredders or shredders for paper.
-Everything else is described in the module CON.6 Deleting and Destroying.
+Everything else is described in the block CON.6 Deleting and Destroying.

 #### ORP.1.M9 Proper Disposal of Protected Equipment [Employees, Information Security Officer (ISB)]